Connect with Range & Pasture:

 Notes: NIS = nonionic surfactant; MSO = methylated seed oil.
 Spot treatments may be applied at an equivalent broadcast rate of up to 40 fluid ounces of DuraCor® herbicide per acre per annual growing season.
 However, not more than 50% of an acre may be treated at that rate.

-® Trademarks of Corteva Agriscience and its affiliated companies.
 Under normal field conditions, DuraCor® is nonvolatile.
 DuraCor has no grazing or haying restrictions for any class of livestock, including lactating dairy cows, horses (including lactating mares) and meat animals prior to slaughter.
 Label precautions apply to forage treated with DuraCor and to manure and urine from animals that have consumed treated forage.
 DuraCor is not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
 Consult the label for full details.
-State restrictions on the sale and use of Remedy® Ultra apply.
+State restrictions on the sale and use of Remedy and Remedy® Ultra apply.
 Consult the label before purchase or use for full details.
-Always read and follow label directions. © 2022 Corteva.
+Always read and follow label directions.